Ms Wong Minying is focused on digitalising her family business to better meet head-on the difficulties posed by the pandemic.

 Supported by the Infocomm Media Development Authority and Enterprise Singapore, the DBS F&B relief package was started to support the bank’s F&B customers.
 Partnerships with tech start-ups were established to help F&B owners digitalise their companies and build an online presence using an e-commerce site.
 It also offered help with digital marketing as well.

 “As our food court is in town, we could not use most food delivery platforms that deliver only within a certain radius.
-Island-wide delivery options are more expensive.
-DBS walked us through using Oodle as an e-commerce platform, and it has really helped with our sales,” she says.
+Island-wide delivery options were more expensive.
+DBS walked us through using Oddle as an e-commerce platform, and it has really helped with our sales,” she says.